vsine/M.philosophy/README.md

-# For preserve my philosophy in the world.
+# For preseving my philosophy in the world.